optimajet/formengine/examples/with-formik/README.md

 # Formik integration example

-This code corresponds to Formik [https://formengine.io/documentation/formik-integration](integration example)
+This code corresponds to Formik [integration example](https://formengine.io/documentation/formik-integration).

 ## How to run